The fall semester bill is due August 1 and the spring semester bill is due January 7.

 There will be no refund of fees after the first day of classes.

-If the student withdraws from the College prior to the first day of classes all tuition, room and board and fees will be refunded.
+If the student withdraws from the College prior to the first day of classes all tuition, room and board and fees will be refunded and any dispersed financial aid cancelled.

 Academic transcripts and diplomas will not be issued for current or former students whose College debts are unpaid.